Medicare and Walk-in Tubs

 The only way to find out if you can get reimbursement for your tub purchase is to go through the Medicare claim process and see what happens.

-Your Medicare claim can only be filed after you first satisfy several requirements and then buy the tub.
-Because much of the claim filing process is after you buy your tub, you must be sure you can afford the tub on your own and have no expectation of getting any Medicare reimbursement.
+Your Medicare claim can only be filed after you purchase your tub and meet specific requirements.
+Therefore, you must be sure you can afford the tub on your own and have no expectation of getting any Medicare reimbursement.

 Any tub buyer can file a claim as long as they are enrolled in Medicare Part B (Medical Insurance).
 Because these tubs are not officially DMEs, the claim must be filed by you rather than by the supplier.
 The process is not difficult, but like most government programs, you must follow the correct procedure.